ealtili/Blog/AWS/DeepdivetoAdvancedVPCDesigns.md

 ![Accelerated S2S VPN](https://docs.aws.amazon.com/whitepapers/latest/hybrid-connectivity/images/image7.png)

 You can optionally enable acceleration for your Site-to-Site VPN connection.
 An accelerated Site-to-Site VPN connection (accelerated VPN connection) uses AWS Global Accelerator to route traffic from your on-premises network to an AWS edge location that is closest to your customer gateway device.
 AWS Global Accelerator optimizes the network path, using the congestion-free AWS global network to route traffic to the endpoint that provides the best application performance.
+You can use an accelerated VPN connection to avoid network disruptions that might occur when traffic is routed over the public internet.

+When you create an accelerated VPN connection, AWS create and manage two accelerators on your behalf, one for each VPN tunnel.
+You cannot view or manage these accelerators yourself by using the AWS Global Accelerator console or APIs.